Our Dandelion Story

 The Next Big Book Sale

 Every spring, thousands of people eagerly take part in the Calgary Reads Big Book Sale.
 Our many volunteers, book donors and shoppers all share incredible passion for childhood literacy, and together, we help ensure a bright start for local children and families.
-The Big Book Sale is one more way you can stay involved and support this important cause.
-Stay tuned as we share details about the 2023 Calgary Reads Big Book Sale!

 2021-22 Report to Community